jpfeff/DALI-Data-Challenge-23F/README.md

 ## Part 2:

 For this part of the challenge, I used Pandas dataframes to pre-process the data, Seaborn to create a brief visualization section, and TensorFlow with Keras to train a model to predict profit margin ratio given a sale.
-The model's final
+The model's final error was around 0.023, with an $R^2$ score of 0.89.